CaoNguyen-1883/cinema-booking-system/docs/05_THIET_KE_CO_SO_DU_LIEU.md

 -- Comments
 COMMENT ON TABLE users IS 'User accounts table';
 COMMENT ON COLUMN users.password_hash IS 'BCrypt hashed password';
+COMMENT ON COLUMN users.avatar_url IS 'URL to user profile avatar image';
 COMMENT ON COLUMN users.points IS 'Loyalty points (1000 VND = 1 point)';
+COMMENT ON COLUMN users.token_version IS 'Version number for JWT token invalidation';
 COMMENT ON COLUMN users.role IS 'User role: CUSTOMER, STAFF, ADMIN';
 COMMENT ON COLUMN users.status IS 'Account status: ACTIVE, INACTIVE, BANNED';
 ```